 Plants that need more water can be placed in high-containers.
 This helps you distinguish between which plants need more water and which ones need less to ensure that all of your plants are getting the water they need—nothing more, nothing less.

 Pathways made of long strips of solid pavers or cement can create clear paths in your landscape, but they won’t help with drought-tolerance.
 Using a porous material such as gravel for your walkways will allow water to soak through into the soil.
 Other drought-friendly options included spaced-out pathway stones or using a porous material in place of the mortar that is typically used to connect stones.

 Not all landscaping has to involve plants.
 Hardscaping, or using nonliving objects to adorn your landscape, can add beauty to your yard without needing water to stay healthy.
 Examples of hardscaping elements include:

 - Rock Gardens

 These different components are typically available in a variety of styles, so you can design a unique landscape that fits you.

 10. Add a Drip Irrigation System

-If you’re looking to get a beautiful and drought-tolerant landscape in your yard, contact Landscape By Design.
-They have years of experience designing and installing landscaping that is both eye-catching and able to withstand long periods of drought.
-Call them today to learn how they can beautify your property.
+If you’re looking to make your yard beautiful and drought-tolerant, contact Landscape By Design.
+We have years of experience designing and installing landscaping that is both eye-catching and able to withstand long periods of drought, and we’re eager to use our expertise to help you!
+Call us today to learn how we can beautify and strengthen your property!